-- 4. Clause 10.2 does not apply with respect to a contract entered into prior to [date of effect] unless the contract is a deemed distribution contract. - 5.
-Clause 10.2 does not affect any rights or obligations that as at [date of effect] have already accrued under a deemed distribution contract.
+- 5. Clause 10.2 does not apply with respect to a contract entered into prior to the date of effect at clause 1.2 unless the contract is a deemed distribution contract. - 6.
+Clause 10.2 does not affect any rights or obligations that as at the date of effect at clause 1.2 have already accrued under a deemed distribution contract.